lgmorand/training-aks-lab1/_entries/02-04 challenge1.md

 * The size and number of nodes in your cluster is not critical, but two nodes of type `Standard_D2S_v4` or larger is recommended
 * You should give the cluster access to the container registry by “attaching” it
 * You can optionally create AKS clusters that support the [cluster autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#about-the-cluster-autoscaler).
 We will focus more on this in the advanced sections
-* the cluster must have a second nodepool with 2 VMs, with SKU 'Standard_B2s'
+* the cluster must have a second nodepool with 2 VMs, with SKU 'Standard_B2s' (if you have an error with a quota filled, just don't create the second nodepool, that's OK)

 > **Warning**: please attach the ACR with a second command.
 You could create it with the az aks command but some proxies (zscaler) make the command fail.